PrithviSeran/DrawNoteAI/README.md

 4. **Build and Run**:
     - Open the project in Xcode.
-    - Build and run the app on your iOS device or simulator.
+    - Build and run the app on your IPhone or IPad.

 ## Usage